denten-books/plain-text/main.md

 Critical reading must therefore begin with reclaiming the underlying material conditions of meaning making.
 The answer to the machine remains in the machine.

+[^ln11-plato]: My reading of Plato would be impossible without help from the Perseus Digital Library Project, which allows the reader to explore the Greek originals side-by-side with translations, maps, dictionaries, and other parallel texts.
+Sources consulted on the Plato's theory of forms include
+@rist_platos_1975, @woods_form_1993, @dixsaut_ousia_1991,
+@hegel_philosophy_1870.
+I would also like to thank Stathis Gourgouris for his generous comments on these passages.

 ## Chapter 4: Recursive Encounters with Oneself
 `document, vector, archive, media being`